Mathematics -- an imagined tool for rational cognition: Natural numbers

 \section{Natural numbers}

 Natural numbers are the result of modelling our intuition about the size of a collection of objects.
-We measure the collection by process of counting, and natural numbers are objects for counting.
-To start counting we must have the first number, to associate it to the first chosen object in the collection.
-To continue counting, after each number we must have the next new number, to associate it with the next chosen object in the collection.
-There is no special reason to sort out some particular objects as natural numbers.
-Merely for the needs of calculation we sort out a particular realization, in the past collections of marbles on an abacus, and today sequences of decimal digits on paper and of bits in a computer.
+We measure the collection through the process of counting, and natural numbers are objects for counting.
+To start counting we must have the first number, to associate it with the first chosen object in the collection.
+To continue counting, after each number we must have the next new number in order to associate it with the next chosen object in the collection.
+There is no special reason to sort out certain particular objects as natural numbers.
+Merely for the needs of performing a calculation we sort out a particular realization.
+In the past those were collections of marbles on an abacus, and today we use sequences of decimal digits on paper and of bits in a computer.
 It means that for counting it is not important how numbers are realized, but only the structure of the set of natural numbers which enables us to count is important: that there is a first number and that each number has its successor.
 It seems that natural numbers exist in the same way as chess figures, in the sense that we can always realize them in some way.
 However, the structure of natural numbers, as opposed to the structure of chess, brings in itself an idealization.
-To be always possible to continue counting, each natural number must have the next natural number.
+So that the counting could always continue, each natural number must be followed by the next natural number.
 Therefore, there are infinitely many natural numbers.
-So, although we can say for small natural numbers that they exist in some standard sense of that word, the existence of big natural numbers is in the best case some kind of idealized potential existence.
+Thus, although we can say for small natural numbers that they exist in the standard sense of that word, the existence of big natural numbers is at best a kind of idealized potential existence.